MattoMatteo/HomeGPT/README.md

 - 🔊 **Flexible Output**: Plays responses through internal speakers or devices connected via MQTT.
 - 🏡 **Smart Home Ready**: Easily integrates into home automation solutions.

-## ⚠️ Known Issues
-Using Selenium to query and extract data slows down the overall process (compared to using the APIs directly, which are paid for based on the number of tokens).
-This, combined with a small delay in transmitting and receiving MQTT signals, results in an average wait time of about 10 seconds, with rare cases reaching up to 15 seconds.

 ## 🔧 Installation via Docker and Docker Compose
 Make sure to have Docker and Docker Compose installed on your system.
 Building the Image Locally